palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

 ### Initiating Binary Transfer

 Once the OpenBCI has initialized itself and sent the $$$, it waits for commands.
 In other words, it sends no data until it is told to start sending data.
 To begin data transfer, transmit a single ASCII **b**.
 Once the **b** is received, continuous transfer of OpenBCI data in binary format will ensue.
 To turn off the fire hose, send an **s**.

+#### Firmware Version 1 (2014 to Fall 2016)

 Both the Host and Device radios take notice of the **b** and **s**, and go into or out of streamingMode accordingly.
 That's right, the radio modules on both the OpenBCI board and the Dongle have two states:

 * **!**streamingData
 	* The radios appear to be a transparent UART betweeen the PC and target uC